Optimize your campaign

-For example, a retailer with tags for jeans, shirts, and shorts might specify the jeans tag as the key conversion tag for a 5% off jeans promo campaign.
+For example, a retailer with tags for jeans, shirts, and shorts might specify the jeans tag as the key conversion event for a jeans promo campaign.
 Learn more about conversion tracking for web.

 When you use website tags, you can choose whether to optimize campaigns for link clicks or website conversions.

 By choosing the latter, you maximize traffic involving high-value Twitter users who are especially likely to convert on your website.

 Visit our detailed Twitter Ads Q&A to learn more.